The Reid Golf Course Story

 The stone clubhouse was dedicated and opened on July 30, 1950.
 It was extensively remodeled in 1995.
 The entire interior of the clubhouse was renovated, including the pro shop, clubhouse manager’s office, concession area, restrooms, locker room, lounge area, mechanic systems, new roof, and exterior painting.

 According to records, the Appleton City Golf Tournament has been an important annual event at Reid Golf Course each June dating back to 1946.
 Starting in the 1950s, a second major annual golf competition began when the Appleton Post-Crescent sponsored the Fox Cities Amateur Golf Tournament starting in 1955.
 The Fox Cities Amateur Golf Tournament was discontinued several years later, but resumed in 1967, again being sponsored by The Appleton Post-Crescent.
-Doug DeVries, golf course superintendent at Reid since 1981, says Reid has matured into a golf course where loyal customers come to play reasonably priced golf on a high quality, manicured, park style course.
+Doug DeVries, golf course superintendent at Reid from 1981 to 2014, says Reid has matured into a golf course where loyal customers come to play reasonably priced golf on a high quality, manicured, park style course.
 Reid is conveniently located and allows golfers to easily score while having fun.

 Perhaps the best golfer who regularly played at Reid Golf Course was Appleton native J.P.
 Hayes.
 In 1984, at age 18, Hayes captured both the Appleton City Golf Tournament and Fox Cities Amateur Tournament at Reid Golf Course, a prelude to his later victories in the Wisconsin State Amateur Championship and eventually ascending to golf’s highest level, a member of the PGA Tour.
 Hayes played on the PGA Tour for 12 years since turning professional at age 22 and won the 1998 Buick Westchester Classic with a birdie on the first playoff hole over Jim Furyk, who would go on to become one of the world’s top golfers.
 Four years later, Hayes notched his second PGA Tour title with a dominating three-shot victory in the John Deere Classic.